ciaranmooney/backup/README.md

 * Errors in duplicity are not caught and script carries on regardless, in the case of lack of space it deletes the backup flags etc. so the client will start a full backup again.
-* Duplicity backup on server (raspberrypi) uses a ton of /tmp space which clobbers the install.
-Need to increase size of raspberrypi root or tmp server_install.sh that installs files.
-* Check that directory exists on /mnt/backup NFS on the raspberryPi has a nasty tendancy to not work meanitng /mnt/backup is local!
 * Add backup to Google Cloud of "large" files, UCL and Bham Uni backups, so they don't get copied every day by rsync.